Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

        Specifying credential is optional for system assigned managed identity

 4. Binding Configuration -
-    Pass the configured `ConnectionNamePrefix` value, example `AISearch` to the `connectionName` property in the `SemanticSearchInput` or `EmbeddingsStoreOutput` bindings.
+    Pass the configured `ConnectionNamePrefix` value, example `AISearch` to the `searchConnectionName` property in the `SemanticSearchInput` or `EmbeddingsStoreOutput` bindings.
 Default is `AISearchEndpoint` if just the endpoint is being configured in local.settings.json or environment variables to use DefaultAzureCredential.

 ## Running the sample